 – Urea/Creatinine – To check your kidney functions

 – You may be advised to take a Lipid profile if you have PCOS or if you are overweight to see if your cholesterol, triglyceride levels are normal.

 – We would screen for Hepatitis B, C, and HIV as a routine

 This is a test to check your ovarian reserve.
 It is a very important test, it helps us to understand how many eggs are there in your ovary and whether they are increased (PCOS), decreased or satisfactory.
 This is of immense importance to plan the future course of treatment.

 Rubella is a virus that causes a common cold.
 Normally more than 90% of the women have already had this infection and have acquired immunity against it.
 Women who have never had Rubella virus injection and who get it for the first time while pregnant can have serious consequences to their pregnancy.
 (The baby can have deafness, blindness or mental retardation).
 We do IgG testing to confirm immunity.
 If you’re not immune, we will advise Rubella vaccination and avoiding pregnancy for 1 month after vaccination.

 Much of our population have low vitamin D levels.
 It plays an important in reproduction.
 Checking and taking supplements is advisable if the levels are low.

 6. Thyroid (Women)

-4-5 in 100 women in reproductive age group will have low thyroid levels.
+4-5 in 100 women in the reproductive age group will have low thyroid levels.
 Reduced levels of this hormone can reduce the chances of becoming pregnant and also increase the risk of miscarriage or affect the baby’s IQ and growth.
 We check thyroid levels and ensure it’s adequately supplemented if deficient.
-High level of thyroid hormone will also require correction to ensure problem free pregnancy course.
+A high level of thyroid hormone will also require correction to ensure a problem-free pregnancy course.
 Antibodies against the thyroid gland may be present in quite a few women and this suggests that the woman may develop altered thyroid function.